Skip to main content

 Minnesota

-When determining fault in Minnesota, it is important to note that the injured party may be found partially at fault for assuming an unreasonable risk or misusing a product in an unreasonable way.
+When determining fault in Minnesota, it is important to note that the injured party may be found partially at fault for assuming an unreasonable risk or unreasonably misusing a product.

 When determining damages, the jury may factor in if the injured party failed to take unreasonable measures to avoid or mitigate (lessen) their injuries.